 Earthquake insurance in Utah is on everyone’s mind lately with the increasing frequency of earthquakes worldwide, especially since most of Utah’s population lives on a major earthquake fault called the Wasatch Fault Line.
 At Keystone Insurance, we offer Bear River Mutual earthquake insurance as well as many other major brands to residents of Utah.

 According to the University of Utah there are approximately 700 earthquakes (including aftershocks) in the Utah region each year.
 Surprisingly, only about 2% of the earthquakes are felt.
 There are about 13 earthquakes a year over 3.0 magnitude on the Richter magnitude scale.
 You can see a list of all recent earthquakes in Utah here.

-The deductibles are applied much differently than a simple dollar amount, and they will differ widely from company to company so make sure that you’re aware of your out of pocket cost if / when the “big one” hits.
+The deductibles are applied much differently than a simple dollar amount, and they will differ widely from company to company so make sure that you’re aware of your out-of-pocket cost if / when the “big one” hits.

-In Utah it’s also typical to have a mandatory waiting period of 30 days before your earthquake coverage will kick in.
+In Utah, it’s also typical to have a mandatory waiting period of 30 days before your earthquake coverage will kick in.
 This means that if we begin to have tremors, it’s normally not even possible to obtain coverage within the time that the tremors will affect us.
 It’s important to plan ahead and ask yourself the “what if” question now on this coverage in particular.